 Classroom Mode is a companion app for Minecraft: Education Edition that shows a high-level map view of the world, a list of all the students, the ability for a teacher to teleport students, and a chat window to communicate.
 Classroom Mode is provided for Educators who may want to observe student activity without being in the game, and is not needed for students to play.

-Code Connection is an extension (released on May 22, 2017) that allows educators and students to explore, create, and play in an immersive Minecraft world – all by writing code.
+Code Connection is an extension (May 2017) that allows educators and students to explore, create, and play in an immersive Minecraft world – all by writing code.
 Head here to a training that answers all your questions, and get in touch with support if you need further assistance.

-Easy Classroom Collaboration: Educators have told us that one of the greatest benefits of Minecraft: Education Edition is the ability for students to collaborate together to build projects and solve problems.
-An entire classroom of up to 30 students can play in a world together with no separate server setup required.
+Easy Classroom Collaboration Educators have told us that one of the greatest benefits of Minecraft: Education Edition is the ability for students to collaborate together to build projects and solve problems.
+An entire classroom of up to thirty (30) students can play in a world together with no separate server setup required.
 Students can work together in pairs or groups simply by joining their classmates’ world.